These are tools that manipulate faces.

 - Use a simple interpolation algorithm to generate grid vertices from boundary loops, which doesn't attempt to maintain the shape, useful for flat surfaces or times when keeping the shape gives odd results.

 This takes a selection of faces and solidifies them by extruding them uniformly to give volume to a non-manifold surface.
 This is also available as a Modifier.
-After using the tool, you can set the offset distance in the Operator Panel.
+After using the tool, you can set the offset distance in the Adjust Last Operation panel.

 - Amount to offset the newly created surface.
 Positive values offset the surface inward relative to the normals direction.
 Negative values offset outward.